• Skip to primary navigation

 If you love gluten free baking and prefer to make these fluffy gluten free rolls in the oven, here are the simple directions:

-• Prepare the dough as instructed in steps 1-5.
+• Prepare and rise the dough as instructed in steps 1-5.

 • Preheat the oven to 350º F. Brush each dough roll with melted butter.